oyweilong/TFIP_CET2012_Advanced_Java/command_pattern_explanation.md

   ```

 ### 4. **ConcreteCommand**
-- **Role**: Implements the Command interface and defines the binding between Receiver and action
+- **Role**: Implements the commands.Command interface and defines the binding between Receiver and action
 - **Responsibilities**:
   - Stores reference to receiver object
   - Stores parameters needed for the operation